 - 1.1 The Council's gross capital expenditure plans are summarised in Table A within Appendix 6 and this forms the first of the prudential indicators.
-Total expenditure is partially funded by resources such as capital receipts, capital grants, etc. Any remaining expenditure which cannot be immediately funded from other resources will form a borrowing need. - 1.2 A certain level of capital expenditure will be grant supported by the Government; anything above this level will be funded from the Council's own resources. - 1.3 There are two main limiting factors which may impact on the Council's ability to undertake unsupported capital expenditure: - Whether the revenue resource is available to support in full the implications of capital expenditure, both borrowing costs and running costs; and - The Government may use a control to limit either the total of all councils' plans nationally, or in the event of an assessment by central government that local plans are unaffordable at a specific council, it may implement a local control.
-No such control has been implemented since the inception of the prudential code, however, HM Treasury keep this under review. - 1.4 The summary of capital expenditure, as per the capital plan updates reported to Council 3 March 2020 for HRA and 22 March 2021 for General Services, is shown in the table A in Appendix 6.
-The HRA capital plan refresh extends to 2025/26 with the period from 2026/27 to 2030/31 extracted from the HRA Business Plan for the purposes of Prudential Indicator calculations. - 1.5 Under section 22 of Schedule 3 of the Local Government (Scotland) Act 1975 a local authority may establish a capital fund to be used for "defraying any expenditure of the authority to which capital is properly applicable, or in providing money for repayment of the principal of loans (but not any payment of interest on loans)".
-Furthermore paragraph 24 of Finance Circular 7/2018 confirms that capital receipts may also be used to "fund the cost of premiums, either as they are incurred, or as they are recharged back to the General Fund/ HRA". - 1.6 The capital plan update for General Services reported to Council assumes an element of capital receipts is used to fund the principal element of loan charges between 2020/21 and 2023/24.
+Total expenditure is partially funded by resources such as capital receipts, capital grants, etc. Any remaining expenditure which cannot be immediately funded from other resources will form a borrowing need. - 1.2 A certain level of capital expenditure will be grant supported by the Government; anything above this level will be funded from the Council's own resources (e.g. other grants, capital receipts, prudential borrowing). - 1.3 There are two main limiting factors which may impact on the Council's ability to undertake unsupported capital expenditure: - Whether the revenue resource is available to support in full the implications of capital expenditure, both borrowing costs and running costs; and - The Government may use a control to limit either the total of all councils' plans nationally, or in the event of an assessment by central government that local plans are unaffordable at a specific council, it may implement a local control.
+No such control has been implemented since the inception of the prudential code, however, HM Treasury keep this under review. - 1.4 The summary of capital expenditure, as per the capital plan updates reported to Council 9 March 2022 for both HRA and General Services, is shown in the table A in Appendix 6.
+The HRA capital plan refresh extends to 2026/27 with the period from 2026/27 to 2031/32 extracted from the HRA Business Plan for the purposes of Prudential Indicator calculations. - 1.5 Under section 22 of Schedule 3 of the Local Government (Scotland) Act 1975 a local authority may establish a capital fund to be used for "defraying any expenditure of the authority to which capital is properly applicable, or in providing money for repayment of the principal of loans (but not any payment of interest on loans)".
+Furthermore paragraph 24 of Finance Circular 7/2018 confirms that capital receipts may also be used to "fund the cost of premiums, either as they are incurred, or as they are recharged back to the General Fund/ HRA" with further flexibilities given due to covid to use capital receipts for transformation until 31 March 2023. - 1.6 The capital plan update for General Services reported to Council assumes an element of capital receipts is used to fund the principal element of loan charges and annual premium costs between 2021/22 and 2024/25; and a further element to fund transformational costs in 2022/23.
 This has been adjusted for within these indicators, where appropriate.